hansohn/terraform-docker/README.md

 make docker
 ```

-A Makefile has been included in this repo to assist with common development
+Additionally a Makefile has been included in this repo to assist with common development
 related functions.
 We've included the following make targets for convenience:

 ```